JDanielGutierrez05/prueba-master/README.md

 ### Note

 If your prefer to not install all tools mentioned on the previous steps, just open a terminal into the project folder and execute the command in 5 step (Need Nodejs v18 or higher).

 ---

+### Swagger

+To see swagger documentation, [run the app](#development-container) and open this route `/api-docs/` in a browser to see all the apis with it's information.

+---